Development editing

 (1) If your novel does hook, flow and engage then most agents won’t be put off by the kind of rough edges that a copy/line edit would fix.
 Conversely, whilst a first-three-chapters submission that’s been polished with copy editing may well get a full manuscript request from an agent, if the whole novel doesn’t work then it’s ultimately going to the bin anyway.
 Both editing stages is best, but if you have to choose only one then development makes more sense.

 (2) I never say never, but in most cases I won’t accept a copy editing job for a manuscript I haven’t development edited.
 Why?
-Because I start working through fixing the text and then very soon I’m aware there are all kinds of major issues blighting the novel that are beyond the scope of a copy/line edit – I’ve put myself in that situation (trying to polish something with fundamental flaws) a few times before, and I prefer not to do it again.
+Because I start working through fixing the text and then very soon I’m aware there are all kinds of major issues blighting the novel that are beyond the scope of a copy/line edit – it’s a situation best avoided.

 How do I book a development edit with you?